FarronF/limerick-council-meetings/meetings/2020/10/02-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 24th July 2020.md

 Clarification of Powers of An Garda Siochana under Section 41 Road Traffic Act 1994

+The Chief Superintendent outlined to Members Section 41 Road Traffic Act 1994, as amended.
+---
-The Chief Superintendent outlined to Members Section 41 Road Traffic Act 1994, as amended.--- Details of activities/number of seizures under the Act in the last twelve months
+Details of activities/number of seizures under the Act in the last twelve months

 The Chief Superintendent stated that the total number of vehicles seized pursuant to Section 41 Road